 When the device receives a notification, the user can tap it to open the App Catalog.

-When a user views a notification message outside of the App Catalog (in a banner, alert dialog, or the Notification Center), the message displays the name of the App Catalog in the header to indicate the app from which the notification is sent.
-With application notifications, it also prefaces the message with the name of the app to provide context for the content of the message.
-The following example shows messages displayed in the Notification Center on an iPad.
+When a user views a notification message outside of the App Catalog (in a banner, alert, etc.), the message displays the name of the App Catalog in the header to indicate where it came from.
+For application notifications, the message is also prefaced by the name of the specific app to provide context for the message.

 When a user logs into the App Catalog to view the complete message, group notifications display a "Group Notification" header and application notifications display an "Application Notification" header and preface the message with the name of the app.